afzal-azr/FaceMood/README.md

 # FaceMood
-Machine Learning(SVM) based human facial expression recognition system that can detect seven basic facial expressions (Angry, Disgust, Fear, Happy, Neutral, Sad and Surprise) and is implemented using Python and OpenCV.
+Machine Learning based human facial expression recognition system that can detect seven basic facial expressions (Angry, Disgust, Fear, Happy, Neutral, Sad and Surprise) and is implemented using Python and OpenCV.